AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 We refer the reader to ``amrex/Src/Base/AMReX_MultiFab.H`` and ``amrex/Src/Base/AMReX_FabArray.H`` for more details.
-It should be noted again it is a runtime error if the two :cpp:`MultiFabs` passed to functions like :cpp:`MultiFab::Copy` are not built with the *same* :cpp:`BoxArray` (including index type) and :cpp:`DistributionMapping`.
+It should be noted again it is a runtime error if the two :cpp:`MultiFab`\ s  passed to functions like :cpp:`MultiFab::Copy` are not built with the *same* :cpp:`BoxArray` (including index type) and :cpp:`DistributionMapping`.